ClusterCockpit/cc-docker/README.md

  -------------------- ---------------------------------
  ```

-By default, you can access ClusterCockpit in your browser at http://localhost .
-If the `NGINX_PORT` environment variable was changed, use `http://localhost:$PORT` .
+By default, you can access ClusterCockpit in your browser at `http://localhost`.
+If the `NGINX_PORT` environment variable was changed, you have to use `http://localhost:$PORT` .
 You can shutdown the containers by pressing `CTRL-C`.
+Refer to the common docker documentation how to start the environment in the background.

 ## Usage